FlyingFish12/FeeshBot-but-not-good/README.md

 - Topic \- Sends a random topic for you and your fellow Discord'ers to debate!
 - Coin Flip \- Take your bet!
 If you guess it right... well... nice luck i guess?

+# More info

+To start off using feeshbot just simply type `F?Help` to see all the commands.
+FeeshBot reacts to both upper and lower case text, even in its prefix, meaning you can be lazy whenever you want without consequences!
+The bot is still being updated and monitored constantly so come and join [FeeshBot Official](https://discord.gg/TJUFyfdc9b) to keep track of all the changes and connect with the rest of the community!

+FeeshBot was made with Discord.js and is hosted on Heroku.

 # Getting Your Own FeeshBot

 To get started as quickly as possible, run the following commands.